| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 gauss(x,_sigma,_is_normalized) returns exp(-x^2/(2*s^2))/(is_normalized?sqrt(2*pi*sigma^2):1).

-cut(value,min,max) returns value if it is in range [min,max], or min or max otherwise.
+cut(x,min,_max) returns x if it is in range [min,max], or min or max otherwise.

 isnum(), isnan(), isinf(), isint(), isbool() test the type of the given number or expression, and return 0 (false) or 1 (true).

-isfile('path') (resp. isdir('path)) returns '0 (false) or 1 (true) whether its string argument is a path to an existing file (resp. to a directory) or not.
+isfile('path') (resp. isdir('path)) returns '0 (false) or 1 (true) depending on whether its string argument is a path to an existing file (resp. to a directory).

-ispercentage(arg) returns 1 (true) or 0 (false) whether arg ends with a % or not.
+ispercentage(arg) returns 1 (true) if arg ends with a %, and 0 (false) otherwise.

-isvarname('str') returns 0 (false) or 1 (true) whether its string argument would be a valid to name a variable or not.
+isvarname('str') returns 0 (false) or 1 (true) depending on whether its string argument is a valid variable name.

 isint(x,_xmin,_xmax) returns 1 (true), if x is an integer in range [xmin,xmax], otherwise 0 (false).

-inrange(value,m,M,include_m,include_M) returns 0 (false) or 1 (true) whether the specified value lies in range [m,M] or not (include_m and includeM tells how boundaries m and M are considered).
+inrange(value,m,M,include_m,include_M) returns 0 (false) or 1 (true) depending on whether the given value lies in range [m,M] (include_m and includeM tells how boundaries m and M are considered).

 lerp(a,b,t) returns a*(1-t)+b*t.